The Takeaway message?

 The main problem is that parents (and psychotherapists of every sort) often try to understand child thinking by applying their adult logic and adult mind processes: “if that was me, I would feel x, y or z”.

 Putting ourselves in other people’s shoes is the normal (even instinctive) empathetic way to try to understand what they think.
-Unfortunately, adult logic doesn’t always provide correct answers that can usefully explain children’s thoughts and behaviour.
+Unfortunately, when we apply adult logic to understand children’s thinking, it doesn’t always provide the correct answers.

 Adult logic – even that of Sherlock Holmes – will often fail to uncover the invisible forces at work in a child’s mind.
-And when today’s parents fail to understand their child’s feelings or behaviour, they often call the doctor.
+And so, when today’s parents fail to understand their child’s feelings or behaviour, they often call the doctor.
+They often assume that anything they cannot understand with adult logic must be a mental disorder.

 The difference between an adult’s and a child’s thinking is hard to explain in the abstract.
 So let me give you a concrete – and quite whacky – example from my own development.
 There is no such thing as Ludwig van Beethoven disorder.
 But it’s a useful way to look at it.